Concordium/concordium.github.io/source/mainnet/net/guides/create-identity.rst

         ..
 Note::

-            It is no longer possible for users of |mw-gen1| to create new identities.
+            It is no longer possible for users of |mw-gen1| on an Android device to create new identities.

       You can submit requests for additional :ref:`identities<glossary-identity>` in the |mw-gen1|.
 You do this from the **Identities** page.